Bass Pro Shops Logo

 Bass Pro Shops Logo History

-As the Wall Street Journal journalists accurately noted in the headline of one of the articles, many of those who wear a cap with the Bass Pro Shops logo has never even taken a fishing rod in their hands.
-And indeed: the image of a fish with an open mouth has become a cult symbol of America, especially famous in the state of Missouri, where the company is based.
+As the Wall Street Journal journalists accurately noted in the headline of one of the articles, many of those who wear a cap with the Bass Pro Shops logo have never even held a fishing rod.
+And indeed, the image of a fish with an open mouth has become a cult symbol of America, especially famous in Missouri, where the company is based.

 What is Bass Pro Shops?

-American retailers owned by privately held BPS Direct, L. L. C. offer various outdoor, hunting, and fishing products sold in stylized pavilions.
-Today there are about 200 outlets with 40,000 employees.
+American retailers owned by privately held BPS Direct, L. L. C., offer a range of outdoor, hunting, and fishing products in stylized pavilions.
+Today, there are about 200 outlets with 40,000 employees.
 The company’s revenue is $6.5 billion.

 1971 – 1972